stephenredfield/InstructorResources/Week0List.md

 -  **Set up any proctored exams at Exams & Proctoring Site**
 See [Proctored Exams](ProctoredExams.html)

+-  **"Portfolio" assignment included in coursework**
+With the exception of a few classes (CS101, CS161, CS225) all our online offerings must have one assignment designated as a *Portfolio assignment*.
+Students must be authorized by the instructor to post the entirety of the assignment publicly (e.g. Github, personal website, etc...).

 ## Canvas Syllabus Page Requirements

 Details and necessary files are in the [Online CS Program Canvas page](https://oregonstate.instructure.com/courses/1622724) under Files =>  “Week 0 Materials & Video”